 Buy if: You’re looking for a road bike that delivers a great ride and stunning versatility for an exceptional price.

-When we reviewed it last summer we said that it was a real joy to ride with an incredible spec for its price.
+When we reviewed it, we said that it was a real joy to ride with an incredible spec for its price.

-With a triple-butted aluminium frame, it feels fast, comfortable and responsive without much of the buzzy feeling you sometimes get from aluminium.
+With a triple-butted aluminium frame (which is shares with the Triban 520) it feels fast, comfortable and responsive without much of the buzzy feeling you sometimes get from aluminium.
 The carbon-legged fork also effectively absorbs bumps in the road.
 There's little to complain about, comfort-wise.
 It has front and rear rack and mudguard mounts, so you can load it up for weekend tours or all-year-round commuting.

 The Triban 540 is a pleasure to pilot, whether you're on smooth new tarmac, decaying and rough road surfaces or even over cobbles.